a-subhani/CodeLab-II-2024/A1 - Skills Portfolio/README.md

 Please refer to Minerva for the full brief including marking criteria...

 # Exercise 1 - Maths Quiz
-#### Your solution must be no more than 250 lines of code.
+#### Complete the exercise using TKinter
-Develop a program that presents the user with quiz of arithmetic problems.
+Develop a GUI using Tkinter that presents the user with quiz of arithmetic problems.
 Each "play" of the quiz should be 10 questions.
 The user should initially be presented with a short menu of options to select a difficulty level.
 It could look something like this:

     DIFFICULTY LEVEL
      1. Easy